schibsted/copyfield/README.md

 ### Description

-Copy a value from one field in a table, to another field in the same table, in a PostgreSQL database, using batching.
+Copy a value from one field in a table, to another field in the same table, in a PostgreSQL database.

+The entire process can be stopped with `ctrl-c` and resumed by running the command again, since the progress is stored in `progress.txt`.

 ### Installation